karmab/samplecontroller/README.md

 ## UI

-To ease testing, you can also use the provided UI
+To ease testing, you can also use the provided UI to list, create and delete guitars

 ```
 oc new-app karmab/sampleui